Ця сторінка також доступна українською.

 We first met Mr. Vorobets in April 2011 on our second visit to Rohatyn after taking an apartment in Lviv, and in that meeting we learned from Ihor that Mr. Vorobets had been caring for the Jewish heritage of Rohatyn and serving as a contact for Jewish survivors and descendants in Israel for years, but his connection had been lost because of the passing of those survivors.
 Mr. Vorobets introduced us to the persistent presence of Jewish headstone fragments buried under streets and yards around town, dating from the time of the German occupation, and our heritage project began with this initial exchange, building on what Mr. Vorobets, Jewish survivors of the Rohatyn ghetto, and others had done in the past.

 An Artistic Interpretation of the Long Reach of Memory

 Dr. Jennifer Dickinson is Associate Professor of Anthropology at the University of Vermont (UVM) and faculty Director of UVM’s Center for Teaching and Learning.
 She is a specialist in cultural and linguistic anthropology; her research focus has integrated storytelling, the use of language and graphic design in material culture, and the anthropology of work.
 Among other interests, she studies how personal narratives intersect with social change in the lives of individuals and communities.

 At the time of the memorial event in Rohatyn in 2017, Jennifer was teaching and researching in western Ukraine on a Fulbright Scholar grant.
 This recent work, with sponsorship through Ukrainian Catholic University in Lviv, combines ethnographic and oral history studies to explore continuity and change in personal identities in the Deaf community of Ukraine.
-Her recent work work continues more than two decades of research and extended residence in western Ukraine, through which which she has also acquired facility in Ukrainian spoken language and dialects, and in Ukrainian Sign Language.
+Her recent work continues more than two decades of research and extended residence in western Ukraine, through which she has also acquired facility in Ukrainian spoken language and dialects, and in Ukrainian Sign Language.